telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 # Developing microservices locally with Google Container Engine (Kubernetes)

-The [guestbook](https://cloud.google.com/container-engine/docs/tutorials/guestbook) tutorial for Kubernetes shows how to get a simple PHP and Redis application running in Kubernetes, but doesn't explain how you might edit and test the code.
+The [guestbook](https://cloud.google.com/container-engine/docs/tutorials/guestbook) tutorial for Kubernetes shows how to get a simple PHP and Redis application running in Kubernetes, but doesn't explain how you can actually *change* the code.
 We'll show you how to set up a fast, productive development environment for coding on Kubernetes.

-## Microservices

-Microservices are an increasingly popular design pattern for cloud applications.
-In a microservices architecture, an individual application is broken into many small services that can be independently developed, tested, and released.
-While this approach has numerous benefits, microservices can also bring additional complexity into your overall architecture and workflow.

-One of the areas of complexity is setting up a productive development environment for microservices.
-In a traditional web application, a development environment may consist of a database and the actual web application.
-In a microservices cloud application, an individual service may depend on multiple other services.
-Moreover, the service may also utilize cloud resources such as Amazon RDS or Google Cloud Pub/Sub.
-Setting up and maintaining a development environment with multiple services and cloud resources can be a lot of work.
-While there are [multiple approaches to setting up a development environment for microservices](https://www.datawire.io/guide/deployment/development-environments-microservices/), this tutorial will walk through setting up local development environment for microservices with your services running on a remote Kubernetes cluster.
+In particular, we'll show how you can make changes locally on your laptop, and see those changes reflected instantly on your externally exposed IP.

 ## Technologies used